 My dream is to own a second house.
 I cannot afford much, so I am thinking about buying a vacant lot and building a tiny house.
 The land will likely be in California.
 Does the law allow building a tiny house on a vacant lot California?
 Does it matter whether I build the tiny house on a permanent foundation or put it on a trailer with wheels?

 In California, whether a tiny house is legal and if so, what conditions apply, can vary significantly between jurisdictions.
-What is legal in one city may not be legal in another city just down the highway.
+What is legal in one city might not be legal in another city just down the highway.
 Determining whether you can build on any given piece of property will require some site-specific research.

 The following answer provides some background information to help you jumpstart your research.

-You will need to complete what lawyers like to call "due diligence" on each lot you are thinking about buying--in other words, do your research.
+You will need to complete what lawyers like to call "due diligence" on each lot you are thinking about buying.
+In other words, do your research.
 Your due diligence will include at a bare minimum asking:

 Hiring a local real estate agent to help with the vacant-lot purchase is a good idea.
 An agent can help you identify other areas of research that you need to complete and can refer you to other professionals, like attorneys or surveyors, when necessary.

 In California, local governments control how land is put to use, through land use regulations.
 These regulations are codified in zoning codes (also known as “zoning ordinances” and “development codes”.)
 See Building on Vacant Land: Zoning Issues You Might Face for a basic explanation of zoning.

 You will want to review the zoning code to learn:

 Zoning codes are not always easy to understand.
 If after reviewing the applicable code, you remain confused or unsure about how your property is zoned and what uses are allowed on it, do not be afraid to contact the local planning department.

 Unfortunately, zoning codes in California often impose restrictions that make it difficult to get approval for tiny houses.
 While the regulations vary, some common hurdles tiny house developers encounter include: